erfun77/MountainCar/README.md

 ```
 python3 car.py
 ```
 The agent was trained for 3500 episodes.
-Its Q-values are saved in the file 'mountain_car.pkl'
+Its Q-values are saved in the file 'mountain_car.pkl'.

  hyperparameters:
 - learning rate (alpha) = 0.1